Alex-Huleatt/Bin-Packing/README.md

 The reason for this is that it is realistic.
 If you were expected to solve this for a job, they don't want to you to take 100 million years to get a really good solution, nor do they probably want you to give them the worst answer possible *right now*.

+The specifics for grading are on Paxton's site.

 ##TL;DR